Alexandria Mayor Justin Wilson defeats former mayor Allison Silberberg in Democratic primary

-Wilson won by about 3,200 votes, according to unofficial results, more than double his victory margin in the 2018 race in which he unseated Silberberg.
+Wilson won by about 3,200 votes, according to unofficial results, more than double his margin of victory in the 2018 race in which he unseated Silberberg.

-“When the voters of the city are presented with a positive vision for the future versus a list of things they’re against, they choose the positive vision, especially after the past year,” he said, noting that most residents were driven by moving out of the pandemic.
+“When the voters of the city are presented with a positive vision for the future versus a list of things they’re against, they choose the positive vision, especially after the past year,” he said, noting that many of his supporters were driven by a desire to move out of the coronavirus pandemic.

 Given the city’s strong Democratic bent, Wilson is heavily favored to win the November general election against Republican Annetta Catchings, a flight attendant who moved to Alexandria last summer.

-Voter turnout appeared relatively high compared to previous primary races, with about 23 percent of registered voters casting ballots, according to unofficial results.
+Voter turnout appeared relatively high compared with previous primary races, with about 23 percent of registered voters casting ballots, according to unofficial results.

 The mayoral race, which served as a rematch of the divisive primary three years ago, brought the candidates’ ideological and stylistic differences to a head.
 Branding herself as a champion for slower growth, Silberberg, 58, emphasized government transparency and environmental causes such as expanding the city’s tree canopy.